Table of Contents

 Group Discussion Frameworks to Structure Thoughts

 Having a clear framework is the secret weapon for organizing your ideas and communicating persuasively during a group discussion.
-Good frameworks aren’t just for writing—they instantly sharpen the clarity of your spoken points.
-Whether you need to brainstorm under pressure or summarize ideas logically, these structured approaches are your best friend.
+Good frameworks for speaking aren’t just for writing – they instantly give a crystal clearness to your spoken points.
+Whether you’re brainstorming or trying to make sense of a bunch of ideas, these structured approaches can work well.

 1. The PEEL Method

-- Explanation: Unpack how your evidence proves your point.
-Clarify why the evidence is significant and how it connects to the GD topic.
+- Explanation – now break down how all that evidence actually proves your point.
+Make it clear why this evidence is so significant and how it ties into the GD topic.

 Example Use in GD:

-- Explanation: “This shows that robust public transport can shift commuting habits and ease road pressure.”
+- Explanation: “So that tells us that having a decent public transport system can shift people’s behaviour and ease the road problems.”

 2. Cause—Effect—Solution

-- Cause: Define what led to the problem or situation.
+- Cause: work out what led to the problem or situation.

-- Solution: Suggest practical ways forward that address the causes and effects.
+- Solution: come up with some practical ways of moving forward that actually address the root cause of the problem.

 Example Use in GD: